-I can't tell you how many times over the last 20+ years I've gotten calls from someone who hired a freelance designer who, for one reason or another, did not fulfill their professional obligation and left the client in a pickle.
+I can't tell you how many times over the last 20+ years I've gotten calls from someone that hired a freelance designer who, for one reason or another, did not fulfill their professional obligation and left the client in a pickle.
 This is such a tough call to take.
 Typically, I find myself consoling the caller, apologizing for this so-called professional and trying to decide if I want to, or even can, help clean up the mess.

 When I first started in this business, I became an American Institute of Graphic Arts (AIGA) member, initially through my various employers and later through Ruff Haus Design.
 Ruff Haus is also a Graphic Artists Guild (GAG) member.
 To the best of our understanding and ability, we follow the standards and practices set by both organizations.
 I often reference those very standards just to be sure we aren't doing anything here that would not only jeopardize our good standing with those organizations but also with our clients.
 We take great pride in this and I know there are other professional designers who do as well.

 The AIGA and GAG are also great resources for customers seeking knowledge on how to hire and work with professional graphic designers.
 In addition, they have directories for customers to find designers to work with who follow the standards and practices they set.
 Below is the AIGA Standards of Professional practice.

 So, before you hire a designer, read this: